 Whitelisting Our IP Addresses With Office 365

-To ensure that emails delivered from SMTP2GO to Office 365 are not incorrectly labelled as spam, it is a good idea to add our IP Address Ranges to the Allowed List in the Connection Filtering Policy within the Office 365 Exchange Admin Center (EAC).
+To ensure that emails delivered from SMTP2GO to Office 365 are not incorrectly labelled as spam, it is a good idea to add the IP Addresses (from which your emails will be delivered) to the Allowed List in the Connection Filtering Policy within the Office 365 Exchange Admin Center (EAC).